gabrielelana/vim-markdown/README.md

 * when hitting `<Tab>`/`<S-Tab>` on a blockquote it will increase/decrease the quote level
 * when hitting `<Enter>` on a list item with no text in it (freshly created) it will delete the list item (aka everything till the column 0)

 # BUGS
-* look at spec/features/inline_links.md the last two examples, regions and nextgroup are not going to work here
+* look at spec/features/inline_links.md the last two examples, regions and `nextgroup` are not going to work here
-  * content between round parentesis, only in list items, gets highlighted as link text???
+  * content between round parenthesis, only in list items, gets highlighted as link text???
-* formatlistpat doesn't work for ordered lists
+* `formatlistpat` doesn't work for ordered lists
-* avoid effect of formatoptions with horizontal rules (asterisks and dashes)
+* avoid effect of `formatoptions` with horizontal rules (asterisks and dashes)
-* seems that iskeyword is not local...
+* seems that `iskeyword` is not local...

 # TODO
 * indentation